Surfboard fin: History

-Historically, surfboards had no fins; some amount of control was achieved through convex hulls and the surfer dragging a foot in the water.
+Traditional Hawaiian surfboards had no fins.
+On these boards, some amount of control could be achieved through convex hulls and the surfer dragging a foot in the water.
 A common problem with these early boards was "sliding ass", in which the tail would slip sideways, usually causing a wipeout.
 The first fixed fin was introduced by surfing pioneer Tom Blake in 1935.
 In Waikiki, Blake attached a 30 cm long, 10 cm deep metal keel from an abandoned speedboat to his surfboard, and was immediately impressed with the results.
 Around 1936, Woody Brown independently added a fixed fin to his second surfboard design in San Diego, which further popularized the feature.

-The stability and control fins allowed revolutionized the sport, though many surfers avoided them for several years; evidently, they were thought dangerous.
+The stability and control fins allowed revolutionized the sport, though many surfers avoided them for several years.
 The feature grew more common in the mid-1940s and became the universal industry standard in the 1950s.
 Experimentation with fin design and configuration increased after 1966 with the popularization of shortboards.
 Parallel double fins, first introduced in the 1940s by Bob Simmons, became periodically popular.
 In 1980, Simon Anderson introduced the three-fin "Thruster" design, which has since become standard.